How to Start Your Own LLC in Alabama - Complete Guide

 Keep:

-Alabama LLCs must file a Business Privilege Tax Return each year with the Alabama Department of Revenue.
+Alabama LLCs are required to submit a Business Privilege Tax Return on a yearly basis to Alabama Department of Revenue.

 Alabama LLC FAQs